This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Blood and urine tests: These tests can show if you are currently pregnant, or if you have infections or other problems.
+- Blood and urine tests will show if you are currently pregnant, or if you have infections or other problems.

-- Ultrasound: This uses sound waves to show pictures of the inside of your uterus, ovaries, and abdomen.
+- Ultrasound pictures may be taken of the inside of your uterus, ovaries, and abdomen.
 An ultrasound is usually done over your abdomen, but you may also need a vaginal ultrasound.
 During a vaginal ultrasound, a small tube is placed into your vagina.
-This can help caregivers see areas that may be hard to see during an abdominal ultrasound.
+This can help healthcare providers see areas that may be hard to see during an abdominal ultrasound.

-- Blood transfusion: You may need to receive blood through an IV if you have lost a large amount of blood.
+- A blood transfusion may be needed if you have lost a large amount of blood.

-- Surgery: This may be done to repair or remove tissue or ruptured fallopian tubes.
+- Surgery may be done to repair or remove tissue or ruptured fallopian tubes.